The first year mostly consists of courses which will prepare you for writing your thesis and research practice or internship in the second year.

 Courses (60 credits)

 Which courses you will take, depends on several factors: your previously acquired competences, your basic knowledge and your choice of specialisation.
-Courses can be compulsory or restricted optional.
 The exact course programme of the MSc Animal Sciences depends therefore for the majority on the individual student.
-Compulsory courses can be Advanced Statistics or bachelor courses in a specific field, in case you lack the necessary basic knowledge.
-Compulsory courses also include various academic skills courses ranging from scientific skills to consultancy skills.
-In addition, it also include thesis-preparing courses linked to the specialisation of your choice.
+Some courses are general like advanced statistics or academic skills courses (ranging from scientific skills to consultancy skills).
+Others prepare you for your chosen specialisation.

 Information on the courses within the Animal Sciences programme and their planning can be found in the online course catalogue.

 Each of the specialisations trains you to become an expert in that field (check the side-bar for information on each specialisation).
-Within your specialisation you will choose a specific thesis track, which is offered by one of the chair groups from this specialisation.
+Within your specialisation you choose at which research group to write your thesis.
 The two major parts of your specialisation are the (thesis-preparing) courses and a major thesis.
 You can extend your specialisation with an internship or a research practice.
-It is also possible to do a research practice at another thesis track or specialisation.

 During the second year you write a major thesis in combination with a research practice or an internship.
 Whether you will do a research practice or an internship depends on your previous education.
 Besides our specialisation, you could also choose to follow a professional career interests and/or participate in an international exchange programme.